The North Dakota Real Estate Commission has reciprocal agreements with the following states: Georgia, Iowa, and Minnesota.

 Criminal background check:

-Each licensee applying for a reciprocal real estate salesperson license must complete and submit the Personal Authorization for Criminal History Record Check Request form with their application.
+Each licensee applying for a reciprocal real estate salesperson license must complete and submit the Criminal History Record Check Request form (SFN 60688) with their application.

-Once a Salesperson License Application, fees, and the Criminal History Record Check Request is received by the NDREC office a Fingerprinting Kit will be mailed to you, including:
+After a Salesperson License Application, fees, and the Criminal History Record Check Request has been received by the NDREC office, a Fingerprinting Kit will be mailed to you, including: